Volkswagen Tiguan Allspace (2018-2024) Review

 "The Volkswagen Tiguan Allspace sacrifices a few miles-per-gallon to the regular Tiguan on account of its longer, heavier body.
 But it's not drastically different."

-According to the official WLTP figures, it’s the entry-level 150PS diesel engine that’ll give you the best fuel return, with a maximum average of more than 45mpg.
-That drops a smidge if you add the automatic gearbox, and a bit more if you specify four-wheel drive.
+According to the official WLTP figures, the entry-level 150PS diesel engine gives the best fuel return, with a maximum average of more than 45mpg.
+That drops a smidge with the automatic gearbox and a bit more with four-wheel drive.

 The 190PS version, meanwhile, returns a figure of 39mpg, while the most powerful 240PS BiTDI diesel returns 35mpg.
 The 150PS 1.5 is the cleanest of the petrols with a best average return of 38mpg, and again, this dips a fraction with the addition of the automatic gearbox.
 Choose the 190PS version of the 2.0-litre petrol and your best return stands at 30mpg, dropping to 28mpg for the 220PS version.

-The Tiguan is an older VW model now, using an older platform than the latest Golf.
-While that may put some people off, it shouldn't, because it means the mechanical bits are all well-proven and the infotainment system shouldn't suffer with the same glitches as the new Golf's.
+The Tiguan is an older VW model using an older platform than the latest Golf.
+While that may put some people off, it shouldn't because it means the mechanical bits are all well-proven, and the infotainment system shouldn't suffer from the same glitches as the new Golf's.

 Insurance groupings for the Tiguan Allspace range between 17 at the very bottom of the range to 29 at the very top.
 However, most versions sit somewhere around the early twenties.
-That means premiums won’t be too steep, and shouldn’t be any more expensive than on rivals.
-If you’re desperate to keep premiums down, though, choose a version with as low a power output as you can live with.
+That means premiums won’t be too steep and shouldn’t be any more expensive than those of rivals.
+To keep premiums down, choose a version with a lower power output.

 VED car tax: What is the annual road tax on a Volkswagen Tiguan?

-"The VW Tiguan Allspace has been around for several years now, but prices have held firm, meaning there isn't many bargains out there."
+"The VW Tiguan Allspace has been around for several years now, but prices have held firm, meaning there aren't many bargains out there."

 Trim levels and standard equipment

-We reckon entry-level Match trim (called SE Nav on earlier cars, with some differences in specification) is the one to go for for most VW Tiguan Allspace buyers, because there’s not much you’d want that it doesn’t give you as standard.
+We reckon entry-level Match trim (called SE Nav on earlier cars, with some differences in specification) should suffice for most VW Tiguan Allspace buyers because of its generous equipment.

 The standard kit roster includes alloy wheels, a space-saver spare wheel, remote locking, automatic lights and wipers, three-zone climate control, four powered windows, an electric tailgate, front and rear parking sensors with a rear-view camera and a steering assistant for parking manoeuvres.

 That’s on top of all the safety and infotainment equipment mentioned earlier.
-SEL trim gives you keyless go, a panoramic roof, a hands-free tailgate and heated front seats with electric lumbar adjustment that can also give you a massage.
+SEL trim gives you keyless go, a panoramic roof, a hands-free tailgate and heated/massaging front seats with electric lumbar adjustment.

-Go for one of the most potent engines, and you also get adaptive suspension.
-R-Line Tech models give you styling goodies inside and out, along with a lowered sports suspension and a 360-degree parking camera, but not a great deal else.
-It’s a bit surprising that no version gets leather upholstery as standard, and the original owner would’ve had to pay top-dollar to add it.
+Opting for a potent engine gets you adaptive suspension.
+R-Line Tech models give you styling goodies inside and out, including lowered sports suspension and a 360-degree parking camera, but not a great deal else.
+No version gets leather upholstery as standard, and the original owner would’ve had to pay top dollar to add it.

 Ask the heycar experts: common questions